 - insofar as we are obliged to process on the basis of statutory provisions on the basis of Art.
 6 (1) lit. c GDPR;

 - insofar as the data processing is carried out on the basis of a so-called balancing of interests on the basis of Art.
 6 (1) lit. f GDPR.
 In these cases, said interest is communicated in the context of the respective processing.

 1.4 How long will your data be stored?

 We regularly check and update our databases.
 We will delete your personal data as soon as it is no longer required for the above-mentioned purposes.
 We will also delete your data without fail if you exercise your right of revocation or objection, unless we are obliged to retain the data due to legal requirements.

 1.5 Who receives your data?

-Within "Bayern International - Bayerische Gesellschaft für Internationale Wirtschaftsbeziehungen mbH", the persons and entities that require your personal data to perform the above-mentioned tasks performed by Bayern International will receive them.
+Within Bayern International - Bayerische Gesellschaft für Internationale Wirtschaftsbeziehungen mbH, the persons and offices that receive your personal data are those that require it to fulfil the above-mentioned tasks of Bayern International.

-If the data processing is based on your consent in accordance with article 6 (1a) GDPR, it can be revoked at any time for future use.
-The legality of data processing prior to your revocation of consent is not affected.
+- If the data processing is based on your consent pursuant to Art.
+6 (1) lit. a GDPR, this consent can be revoked at any time in the future.
+This does not affect the lawfulness of the data processing until the consent is revoked.

 Bayern International –